What is After Call Work (ACW) or Post-Call Processing?

-- Keep wrap up codes to a single level
+5. Restrict wrap codes to a single level

 The number of wrap up codes is one issue.
-The other mistake overzealous first-timers in the contact center business make is creating multi-level disposition / wrap up codes.
+Another typical contact center rookie mistake is to create multi-level disposition/wrap up codes.
 Even if your contact center software provides multi-level wrap-up codes, DO NOT get tempted by them.
 It will lead to unwanted loss of time for agents and make the operations much more complicated.

 Call Center managers have to maintain a fine balance between tracking calls with disposition/wrapup codes and optimizing Agent Productivity.
 This is a continuous process and has to be periodically reviewed for corrections.
-Learn how to measure your ACW, to extract vital information from it.
+Lets learn how to measure your ACW, to extract vital information from it.

 Analyzing ACW: How contact center managers use ACW to measure and improve performance

-CSAT is rated by our contact center managers as the highest and most key metric to measure contact center performance.
-However, our interactions with various contact center managers over the years have led us to discover important and interesting ways that After Call Work is used as a metric to measure and improve contact center health.
+Contact Center Managers unanimously agree that CSAT is the most vital metric to measure contact center performance.
+However, years of interacting with contact center managers over the years have helped us discover important and interesting ways that experts use After Call Work as a metric to measure and improve contact center health.
 It was fun learning how they were able to draw outputs from this metric.
 We’ve enlisted some of the ways here:

 So if your call volume is high, and your ACW doesn’t reduce, then consider training the agents or reassessing your wrap up codes.

 Want to know the exact correlation between training and ACW?
-A contact center manager I know, once told me that he had observed that there was a 20% reduction in ACW after their executives completed 6 months of employment.
+A contact center manager I know once told me that he had observed a 20% reduction in ACW after their executives completed 6 months of employment.
 That’s the difference training can make.

-- The wrap-up code count helps identify campaign challenges.
+4. Use wrap-up code count to identify campaign challenges.

 Each wrap code corresponds to a specific issue/ resolution.
-If the number of codes for a certain issue increase, then its easy to identify that there is a problem to be solved.
+If the number of codes for a certain issue increases, then its easy to identify that there is a problem to be solved.